Key Levers SAP is Pulling to Compel RISE and AI Adoption

 1. Non-Competitiveness of Perpetual Model Discounting

-1. Audits
+2. Audits

 Another tactic SAP has utilized comes in the form of audits.
 SAP has threatened to launch audits and pursue penalties for non-compliance audit findings unless customers enter into a RISE Agreement.
 SAP has used other unique circumstances such as Divestitures and Acquisitions to influence RISE adoption as well.

-1. Pushing RISE on Net-New Customers
+3. Pushing RISE and GROW on Net-New Customers

 New SAP clients with a greenfield environment should expect an uphill battle obtaining a reasonably competitive perpetual proposal.
 While there are certainly situations where RISE is more favorable, we recommend new clients pursue both RISE and perpetual proposals in order to conduct a proper evaluation fit.
+It was announced at Sapphire that GROW, SAP’s cloud ERP offering for midsize and subsidiaries of larger organizations, will include SAP Sales Cloud and SAP Concur Expense as part of the Premium offering.

-1. Leveraging the Hyperscalers and SIs
+4. Leveraging the Hyperscalers and SIs

-1. Top-Down Commitment
+5. Top-Down Commitment

 Additionally, SAP is leveraging executive-level interactions to sell the benefits of RISE, even when the project team believes a perpetual model would be more appropriate.
 SAP’s talking points include making ‘approval exceptions’ for certain commercial terms and persuading clients that they don’t want to regret being off the growing list of RISE customers.
+It was unclear how SAP’s new enhancements related to Generative AI will impact customers financially and commercially.
+SAP is also focusing largely on the “Clean Core” methodology, which will push customers away from customizations and toward standardization of business processes.

-The Final Decision
+The Final Decision in RISE and AI Adoption

-To help mitigate these tactics, we recommend client insist upon receiving a Perpetual proposal from SAP in order to properly evaluate it with the RISE model.
+To help mitigate these tactics, we recommend clients insist upon receiving a Perpetual proposal from SAP in order to properly evaluate it with the RISE model.
 We also recommend clients push to receive full transparency across both proposals, assess the risks and operational impacts of both models, and consider the long-term TCO implications.

 This blog was co-authored by Michael Wesseler.